vinayak-mehta/conrad/README.md

 $ conrad refresh
 </pre>

-## Contributing events and more
+### Contributing events

 The [Contributor's Guide](CONTRIBUTING.md) has detailed information about guidelines around contributions.

 You can add new events to the list!
+To do so:

-To do so, create a `new_events.json` file containing the list of events you want to add, with the following fields:
+1. Create a `new_events.json` file containing the list of events you want to add, with the following fields:

 <pre>
 [